helliu/vshauto/README.md

 To use press Ctrl + Alt + P select the script you want to execute.

+To use press Ctrl + Alt + , to edit or add new scripts.

-To add newscripts just execute the buildin script "01 - open scritps in vscode project" or "02 - open scripts in this vscode instance", edit any script or add new js files as your news scripts!
+Alternatively new scripts can be added by executing the buildin script "01 - open scritps in vscode project" or "02 - open scripts in this vscode instance", edit any script or add new js files as your news scripts!

 ## Requirements